-My answer came to me in a split second.
+My future destination came to me in a split second.
 Aerosmith's song "It's Amazing" expresses that moment in time, when clarity of vision occurs.
 "In the blink of an eye, you finally see the light".

 My answer to the question, "What am I going to do for the rest of my life?", had been right in front of my face all the time.

 I would return to my passion, Music, and be able to look the world in the eye and say, "I'm a singer, musician, performer, and YES, a songwriter"!

 It was the winter of 2011 and I was very bored with the retirement life and I was wintering in Carmel, California.
 While sitting on my front porch across from The Golden Baugh Performing Arts Theatre.
 There was a tribute performance of old time rock and roll playing there for 2 weeks.